-After 40 years of study using observations, theoretical arguments, and numerical tests, the worth and limitations of using the frozen flux approximation as an explanation of secular variation are now apparent.
-The approximate invariance of the unsigned flux over intervals of several hundred years in both observationally based field models and numerical simulations demonstrates that flux is well conserved globally on such timescales.
-On the other hand, field models spanning over 100 years that satisfy flux conservation conditions and satisfactorily fit observations tell us that geomagnetic data is not yet capable of unambiguously detecting the presence of diffusion.
-Frozen flux is therefore undoubtedly a useful tool in understanding the advective motions that cause much of the observed secular variation.
-It should however always be borne in mind that the frozen flux assumption is only an approximation and that magnetic diffusion will inevitable be present at some level, causing violation of flux constraints over long time intervals or where field gradients are very large.
+After 40 years of study using observations, theoretical arguments, and numerical tests, the worth and limitations of using the frozen-flux approximation as an explanation of secular variation are now apparent.
+The approximate invariance of the unsigned flux over intervals of several hundred years in both observationally based field models and numerical simulations demonstrates that flux is well conserved globally.
+On a regional level, the picture is much less clear.
+Field models spanning over 100 years that satisfy flux conservation conditions and satisfactorily fit observations tell us that this type of geomagnetic data is not capable of unambiguously detecting the presence of diffusion.
+Yet, recent studies of short series of data, particularly from satellites, argue the opposite.
+Frozen flux remains undoubtedly a useful tool in understanding the advective motions that cause much of the observed secular variation.
+It should, however, always be borne in mind that the frozen-flux assumption is only an approximation and that magnetic diffusion will inevitable be present at some level, causing violation of flux constraints over long time intervals or where field gradients are very large.